Yale University: 21st century

+In 2019, Yale was one of several universities involved in the 2019 college admissions bribery scandal.

 In 2020, in the wake of the George Floyd protests, the #CancelYale tag was used on social media to demand that Elihu Yale's name be removed from Yale University.
 Much of the support originated from right-wing pundits such as Mike Cernovich and Ann Coulter, who intended to satirize what they perceived as the excesses of cancel culture.
 Yale spent most of his professional career in the employ of the East India Company (EIC), serving as the governor of the Presidency of Fort St. George in modern-day Chennai.
 The EIC, including Yale himself, was involved in the Indian Ocean slave trade, though the extent of Yale's involvement in slavery remains debated.
 His singularly large donation led critics to argue Yale University relied on money derived from slavery for its first scholarships and endowments.

 In 2020, the U.S. Justice Department sued Yale for alleged discrimination against Asian and white candidates, through affirmative action admission policies.
 In 2021, under the new Biden administration, the Justice Department withdrew the lawsuit.
 The group, Students for Fair Admissions, later won a similar lawsuit against Harvard.

 In April 2024, Yale students joined other campuses across the United States in protests against the Gaza war.
 The student protestors demanded that Yale University divest from military weapons companies with ties to Israel's war on Gaza.
 Over 50 people were arrested at protests in and around Beinecke Plaza, and protests continued during the summer and in the new academic year starting September 2024.
 Undergraduate students "overwhelmingly" voted in a December referendum to call for divestment.

 In July 2025 Russian authorities declared Yale University to be an "undesirable" organization, banning its activities in the country.
 According to the Russian Prosecutor General’s Office, the institution’s activities are aimed at "violating the territorial integrity of Russia" and "destabilizing the socio-economic and political situation".